Enlarged Prostate (Benign Prostatic Hyperplasia)

 Although you cannot prevent the prostate from enlarging, you can take measures to reduce your symptoms:

-Ask your doctor whether you can change or eliminate mediations that may be aggravating the problem.
+- Ask your doctor whether you can change or eliminate medications that may be aggravating the problem.
 These medications include antihistamines, diuretics, decongestants, antispasmodics, tranquilizers and certain types of antidepressants.
 These can weaken the bladder muscle or narrow the opening of the prostate.

 When to seek treatment and what action to take are personal decisions you should make with your doctor's input.
 The main reason to start treatment is that you are bothered by symptoms, or that changes in your urination are interfering with your lifestyle.
 It is rare for men with little or no symptoms to need treatment of any kind.